-They now serve as wealth management and investment advisors with Morgan Stanley, advising several Fortune 500 companies and brands, including HBO, Coca-Cola, Procter & Gamble, Verizon, Target, Budweiser and the New York Knicks, to name a few.
+They now serve as wealth management and investment advisers with Morgan Stanley, advising several Fortune 500 companies and brands, including HBO, Coca-Cola, Procter & Gamble, Verizon, Target, Budweiser and the New York Knicks, to name a few.

 When did you and your brothers decide to come together to get into the field of entertainment and business?

 We’ve always had our eye toward being in business together since college, and that was kind of instilled within us because of family.
-Our parents always say to us, “You guys are going to be in business.”
+Our parents [would] always say to us, “You guys are going to be in business.”
 We started in the music business to the marketing and advertising agency, and we’re building here at Morgan Stanley together, so business has always been part of our game.

 Why did you decide to get involved in the music industry during the 1990s?

 A lot of our friends that we grew up in New York had been blowing up.
 Guys who were in Public Enemy, and we also went to high school with Dr. Dre, who was doing his thing at “Yo!
 MTV Raps.”
 Guys we all know were blowing up on the rap scene.
-So, we’re like, “Well, maybe we should just go back in and try to do something in the music business.”
+So, we were like, “Well, maybe we should just go back in and try to do something in the music business.”
 We decided to become executives and do something on the business side of music.
 So, that was the start of it.
-That was the reason why we made the decision.
+That was the reason we made the decision.